 December 5, 2021

-In a Second Stage production, Lynn Nottage's Clyde's takes a crack at the mental anguish, insatiable hope and insecurities plaguing people constantly worried about stumbling in society and returning to jail.
+Produced by Second Stage, Lynn Nottage's Clyde's takes a crack at the mental anguish, insatiable hope and insecurities plaguing people constantly worried about stumbling in society and returning to jail.

 For four felons, their "get out of jail" cards lead them to a truck stop diner specializing in sandwiches.
-Owned by a former inmate, the commanding Clyde (Uzo Abuda) is worse than any drill sergeant keeping her subjects in line through threats and incessant mental cruelty.
+Owned by a former inmate, the commanding Clyde (Uzo Abuda) is worse than any drill sergeant.
+Clyde's threats and incessant mental cruelty insure her subjects toe the line.

-Insisting the kitchen staff stick to the traditional sandwich making rules, Clyde lays down as hard a line and as the saying goes "takes no prisoners."
+Insisting the kitchen staff stick to the traditional sandwich making rules, Clyde lays down a hard line on culinary experimentations.

 The kitchen staff, Ron Cephas Jones, Edmund Donovan, Reza Salazar and

-At the zen center stands Montrellous (Ron Cephas Jones).
-He encourages and inspires the kitchen staff to find their wonder, their own artistic core through their cooking--both real and fancied.
+At the zen center stands the head chef Montrellus (Ron Cephas Jones).
+He encourages and inspires the kitchen staff to find their wonder through their real and fancied culinary concoctions.

-Kate Whoriskey's sure-handed direction convenes an outstanding ensemble cast led by Montrellous who represents a beacon of hope for the future.
+Kate Whoriskey's sure-handed direction convenes an outstanding ensemble cast led by Montrellus who represents a beacon of inspiration for all.

 EYE ON THE ARTS, NY -- Celia Ipiotis